hcanfly/Photos13/README.md

 ## License

-Photos13 is licensed under the MIT License.
+Photos13 is licensed under the unlicense.
 See the LICENSE file for more information, but basically this is sample code and you can do whatever you want with it.